Regala/burp-scope-monitor/README.md

 ## Main Features

-- Simple, easy way to monitor new endpoints never tested
+- Simple, easy way to keep track of unique endpoints when testing an application
- - "New only" will show up only endpoints not analyzed yet
+- Mark individual endpoints as analyzed or not
+- Instantly understand when a new endpoint, not tested is requested
 - Accessible from Proxy tab (right click, mark request as analyzed/not)
 - Send to Repeater convenience
 - Enforcment of Burp's in scope rules